Siftah/get_iplayer/fileprefix.md

 		NEW: Silent_Witness.s16e00.Change_Part_1

 	There is no difference since when get_iplayer can determine the series number but can't determine an episode number, there is no way to select an arbitrary value for the latter.
 It must be fixed manually.

+#### Dates in Episode Names

+Some programmes (EastEnders, for example) have episode names that contain only the date of broadcast in UK short format: dd/mm/yyyy.
+By default, the date will be interpolated into the name of the output file as dd_mm_yyyy.
+XBMC/Plex scrapers may only be able to recognise a date in ISO yyyy-mm-dd format.
+In order to convert dates to ISO format, use the `--isodate` option.